iterative/PyDrive2/docs/filemanagement.rst

 In order to upload a file into a specific drive folder we need to pass the ``id`` of the folder in the metadata ``param`` from `CreateFile()`_.
-Save the image from the previous example into a specific folder
+Save the image from the previous example into a specific folder``:``

 .. code-block:: python